Sinumallu/Evil-Inside/README.md

 - `STRICT_GBAN` : Enforce gbans across new groups as well as old groups.
 When a gbanned user talks, he will be banned. {`True`}

-- `SUDO_USERS` : A space separated list of user IDs who you want to assign as sudo users.
+- `SUDO_USERS` : A space separated a list of user IDs who you want to assign as sudo users.

 - `TIGER_USERS` : A space separated list of user IDs who you wanna assign as tiger users.